ArtskydJ/jpc-autonomous-framework/README.md

 The point of this project is so that VEX teams can use this code and write autonomous routines easily.
 I am disappointed by the lack of autonomous routines in VEX.
 I hope that this will help people to see that writing routines is not hard.
 I also hope that teams will contribute to this project, which helps out other teams by doing so.

-This was also an entry for [jpearman's 2014 programming challenge](http://www.vexforum.com/showthread.php?t=81887).
+This was an entry for [jpearman's 2014 programming challenge](http://www.vexforum.com/showthread.php?t=81887).

 - [How to Use](#how-to-use)
 - [Contributing](#contributing)